danieelst/chess2fen-ai/card.md

 # Models and Computations

 Given an image, it will be scaled to a size of `256x256` pixels, grayscaled and naïvely divided into an `8x8` grid of `32x32` size images (i.e. one image per square in the board).
-The piece in each square will be determined by the `Piece_To_FEN_Label` model, and when each square has been determined, the board data can be computed.
+The piece in each square will be determined by the `Piece_Classifier` model, and when each square has been determined, the board data can be computed.

-From this, the castling availability will be naïvely determined (i.e. simply check if the kings and rooks have been moved).

-From the board data, the amount of moves made will be determined with the `Move_Counter` model.
-With this we can compute the active color and the full-move clock.
+From the board data, the castling availability will be naïvely determined (i.e. simply check if the kings and rooks have been moved), the active color will be determined with the `Color_Classifier` model, and the number of moves made will be determined with the `Halfmove_Counter` model and the `Fullmove_Counter` model.

-En passant square is always assumed to be negative.
+En passant square is always assumed to be negative (which is correct in nearly all cases).

-## `Piece_To_FEN_Label` model
+## `Piece_Classifier` model

 Expects a `32x32`, normalized and grayscaled image of square from a chess board, and will predict the label corresponding to the content of the square (i.e. either a piece or empty).
 The output is a one-hot encoded array corresponding to the 13 classes (six types of pieces of two possible colors, and the empty square).